Submitting New Research for Approval

-Projects not eligible for an exempt review may be eligible for an expedited review.
+Projects not eligible for an exempt or limited review may be eligible for an expedited review.
 "Expedited" means review by the IRB chair and one or more experienced reviewers.
-In general, research may qualify for expedited review if it is judged to involve only minimal risk, does not include intentional deception, does not employ sensitive populations or topics, and includes appropriate informed consent procedures.
-For example, the collection of physical data through non-invasive procedures is eligible for an expedited review, including:
+In general, research may qualify for expedited review if it is judged to involve minimal risk, does not employ sensitive populations or topics, and includes appropriate informed consent procedures.
+Research categories eligible for an expedited review include:

 If your project does not qualify for expedited review due to being Greater Than Minimal Risk, the IRB will schedule a Full Board review...

-Research that does not qualify for expedited or exempt review and/or presents more than minimal risks to subjects will receive review by a fully convened board.
+Some reasearch requires convened board review.
 The Penn IRB has 8 boards that meet once a month.
 Each board has various areas of expertise and is comprised of physicians and other community members.

-The following are examples of research requiring full board review:
+The following are examples of research that generally do require full board review:

-- Studies for which the level of risk is determined by the IRB Chair to be greater than minimal.
+- Studies which involve procedures where the level of risk is unclear or clearly greater than minimal.

 - Studies that involve the intentional deception of subjects, such that misleading or untruthful information will be provided to participants.